Free Illinois Arrest & Criminal Records (Check Every IL County)

 Even though parole is early release from prison, it doesn’t automatically drop off a person’s record just because they were released before the end of their active sentence.
 These records are not how to find out if someone is in jail.
 Matters that have not been sealed or expunged will continue to appear on a record, as discussed next.

-Understanding How To Seal or Expunge a Criminal Record in Illinois?
+How To Seal or Expunge a Criminal Record in Illinois

 2. Type steps to seal or expunge cases in Illinois.